The Destruction of the Temple, the Fulfillment of the Law and the Conversion of Israel

 A Preterist Commentary on Matthew 7:24-27: Storms and Floods are Biblical Symbols of Invading Armies, though a Severe Thunderstorm did precede the Destruction of the Temple.

 [F]or there broke out a prodigious storm in the night, with the utmost violence, and very strong winds, with the largest showers of rain, with continual lightnings, terrible thunderings, and amazing concussions and bellowings of the earth, that was in an earthquake.
-These things were a manifest indication that some destruction was coming upon men, when the system of the world was put into this disorder; and anyone would guess that these wonders foreshadowed some grand calamities that were coming [emphasis mine].
+These things were a manifest indication that some destruction was coming upon men, when the system of the world was put into this disorder; and anyone would guess that these wonders foreshadowed some grand calamities that were coming [emphasis mine].4

 Notice the similarities between the storm described by Josephus and the storm that causes the destruction of the house in the parable above.
 Josephus appears to be correct in his interpretation of this omen.
 Like the storm mentioned in the parable in Matthew 7:24-27, this storm also preceded the destruction of the house of God, the Temple.
 In Matthew 23:38, Jesus declared, “Look, your house is left to you desolate.”
-The house mentioned in Matthew 7:26-27 and Matthew 23:38 is the temple in Jerusalem, which Jesus predicted would soon be destroyed.
+The house mentioned in Matthew 7:26-27 and Matthew 23:38 appears to be the temple in Jerusalem, which Jesus predicted would soon be destroyed.